 David was drafted by the Yankees out of the University of Alabama in the 17th round of 2006 Major League Baseball Draft and became the fifth former Alabama player to wear pinstripes.
 He played summer league in Cape Cod for the Yarmouth-Dennis Red Sox in 2006 where he was named MVP of the Cape Cod League Playoffs, then signed with the Yankees in August of 2006.

-David is currently in his sixth major league season with the Yankees.
+David is currently in his seventh major league season with the Yankees.
 He has helped the team to a World Series Championship in 2009 with two playoff wins, one in the ALDS and one in the ALCS.
 Robertson was also named to the 2011 American League All-Star roster.
 He finished the season with 100 strikeouts, becoming the first Yankee reliever since Rivera (in 1996) to record 100 strikeouts in a single season.
 Robertson finished his breakout season with an AL-leading 1.08 ERA, 13.5 K/9 ratio (2nd in the AL), and an MLB-leading adjusted ERA+ of 410.
 He also received exactly one (1) point in the voting for both the AL Cy Young Award (the only non-starter or non-closer with a vote) and AL MVP (the only reliever with a vote).